SoumyajitMaj/Music-Player/README.md

-Clone the repo or download the zip file
+#''Clone the repo or download the zip file''#

-Open the folder in VsCode or any other editor of your wish Run the file
+Open the folder in VsCode or any other editor of your wish

+Run the file